“And they were all filled with the Holy Spirit.” Acts 2:4

 Approximately seven weeks after Moses led them out of Egypt, the Israelites camped at the base of Mount Sinai.
-The people stayed in the camp while God called Moses to go up the mountain (Exodus 19-20).
+The people stayed in the camp while God called Moses up the mountain (Exodus 19-20).
 There on the mountain, God gave Moses the Torah (not just the Ten Commandments) and established the Feast of Weeks (also called The Day of Firstfruits or The Feast of Harvest).

 “And you shall count for yourselves from the day after the Sabbath, from the day you brought the sheaf of the wave offering: seven Sabbaths shall be completed.
 Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the LORD.”
 Leviticus 23:15-16

-The Torah calls the countdown mentioned in Leviticus 23 “Counting the Omar.”
-It begins on the second day of Passover and lasts for fifty days.
+“Counting the omer” begins on the second day of Passover and lasts for fifty days.
 The fiftieth day is called Shavuot.
-However, due to the influence of Greek culture following the conquests of Alexander the Greek, Shavuot eventually became known as Pentecost, from the Greek word pente meaning fifty.
+However, due to the influence of Greek culture following the conquests of Alexander the Great, Shavuot eventually became known as Pentecost, from the Greek word pente meaning fifty.

-Today, Pentecost is (1) a time of worship of God because of His blessings on Israeli agriculture and (2) a time of celebration of when God gave the Torah to the Jews.
-For these reasons, Pentecost is often celebrated as the birthday of Judaism.
+Today, Shavuot/Pentecost is a time of worship because of God’s blessings on Israeli agriculture and a time of celebration of when God gave the Torah to the Jews.
+For these reasons, Shavuot/Pentecost is often celebrated as the birthday of Judaism.

 When is Pentecost?